Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

   - Some inaccessible items in the Paris Cathedral (Mission 11) will no longer be randomized.
   - Minor randomized goal location adjustments to account for items or geometry in GMDX maps that aren't present in vanilla maps.
   - Hardcore settings become unlocked when you finish the game.
+  - Added an exit button to the Hong Kong Helibase barracks (Mission 6).
 - Vanilla?
 Madder!
 2.0 fixes and improvements
   - Objects will no longer be sometimes left without collision when they are replaced by the Randomizer.
   - The conversation in the intro will actually start playing.